devopsdays/devopsdays-web/content/events/2024-halifax/welcome.md

   border-radius: 0.5em;
   font-weight: bold;
   padding: 1em 2em;
+  width: 100%;
-  width: 300px; /* Ensure all buttons have the same width */ }
+  max-width: 200px; /* Ensure all buttons have the same width */ }
 @media only screen and (max-width: 760px) {
   .hfx .header {